nibrasmuhamed/Hack-ref/Owasp Top Ten 2021.md

 for eg: `GET /my-account?id=wiener HTTP/1.1` changing wiener to other username will change user privileges or leads to account takeover.
 ***#7*** user id in parameter but unpredictable by attacker this scenario is same as #6 th one. instead of `GET /my-account?id=wiener HTTP/1.1` application used complex id like `GET /my-account?id=9483ebd3-1c5f-403b-bb99-6a655292ab7e HTTP/1.1`.
 This make much more complex but, literally we can aquire user id somewhere else within application. other user uploaded blog, with blog author we can find user id.

+***#8*** In some application redirectes to login page if we don't have permission to access the data. certain scenarios, redirect response may contain sensitive information belonging to that user. looking at the response will solve this.